 - 1. How you obtained your data?

 - 2. How large is your data?

-- 3. In what format are you storing your data (be precise)?
+- 3. In what format are you storing your data.
+Describe the abstract data type, not just the file format.

-- 4. Did you need to process the original data to get it into an easier, more compressed format?
+- 4. Did you need to process the original data to get it into an easier, more compressed format (e.g., convert from one format to another one)?

 - 5. How would you simulate similar data?